Go on to

 This

-was a poorly attended show with about 1,300 fans, making
+was a poorly attended show with about 1,300 fans, making the hall only half

-the hall only half full, a fact that Derek commented on from the stage,
+full, a fact that Derek commented on from the stage, thanking those that did

-Nonetheless, Gary does recall the band playing fairly well this
+the band playing fairly well this night.

-night.
-Gary Wright opened and Giant
+Gary Wright opened and Giant headlined.

-headlined.
 A tape of this concert exists.

 Chicago Oct.
 16, 1975